When should you retire?

 Typically, your retirement age will be around the State Pension age, although you can choose to take your Pension from 55.
-Alternatively, some people choose to work beyond the typical Pension age.
+Alternatively, some people choose to work well beyond their 60s.

 Whatever decision you make on when to retire, it is very important to give it plenty of thought.
 There are advantages and disadvantages to each available option…

 There’s an obvious benefit to retiring early, it gives you more time to enjoy life!
-And it isn’t necessarily that difficult for retiring at 55 to be a reality.
-If you started investing £500 a month at the age of 25, with an assumed growth rate of 8% a year*, you’d have built a pot worth £588,000 by the age of 55.
+And it isn’t necessarily as difficult as you might think.
+If you started investing £500 a month at the age of 25, with a growth rate of 5% a year after fees (such as those for the funds you hold), you could have built a pot worth £570,000 by the age of 60.

 However, just because you can, it doesn’t necessarily mean you should.
-Ten extra years of work could make a significant difference to your ultimate pension pot, especially as these years are likely to be well paid with opportunity to commit more to your pension.
-Why walk away from an even richer retirement at in your sixties?
+Five extra years of work could make a significant difference to your ultimate pension pot, especially as these years are likely to be well paid with the opportunity to commit more to your pension.
+Why walk away from an even richer retirement in your sixties?

 Another consideration before taking early retirement is how long you will potentially live.
-If you retired at 55, but lived until 100, would your pension cover 45 years?
+If you retired at 60, but lived until 95, would your pension cover 35 years of expenditure?

 Also think about purpose.
 There’s a great sense of fulfilment from a weekly routine working towards a bigger picture.
 If you’ve got the energy, you could work part time and make even more money towards your retirement?